jvoisin/snuffleupagus/doc/source/config.rst

 Options are chainable by using dots (``.``).

-Some options have a string parameter, that **must** be quoted with double quotes, e.g. ``"string"``.
+String parameters **must** be quoted with double quotes, e.g. ``"string"``.

 Comments are prefixed either with ``#``, or ``;``.

-Some rules apply in a specific ``function`` (context) on a specific ``variable`` (data), like ``disable_function``.
+Some rules apply to a specific ``function`` (context) on a specific ``variable`` (data), like ``disable_function``.
 Others can only be enabled/disabled, like ``harden_random``.

 Most of the features can be used in ``simulation`` mode by appending the ``.simulation()`` or ``.sim()`` option to them (eg. ``sp.readonly_exec.simulation().enable();``) to see whether or not they could break your website.
-The simulation mode won't block the request, but will write a warning in the log.
+The simulation mode won't block the request, and will only log a warning.

-The rules are evaluated in the order that they are written, the **first** one to match will terminate the evaluation (except for rules in simulation mode).
+The rules are evaluated in the order that they are written, the **first** one to match will terminate the evaluation, except of course for rules in simulation mode.

-Rules can be split into lines and contain whitespace for easier readability and maintenance: (This feature is available since version 0.8.0.)
+Since Snuffleupagus 0.8.0, rules can be split into lines and contain whitespace for easier readability and maintenance:

 ::